 The paw print represents:

-• A plaster cast that remains from the species that are disappearing from the face of the Earth.
+- A plaster cast that remains from species that are disappearing from the face of the Earth.

 White color is a symbol of novelty.
 People learn something new.
 After watching the programs, a person’s understanding of fauna will never be the same.

-The capital letters of the inscription indicate the realization of the importance of the chosen mission.
+The capital letters in the inscription underscore the importance of the chosen mission.

 1996 – 2006

-By the time of the channel’s launch in 1996, the emblem was completely revised, choosing more calm, “natural” colors for it and replacing the paw print with an image of an elephant.
+By the time the channel launched in 1996, the emblem had been completely revised, choosing calmer, “natural” colors and replacing the paw print with an image of an elephant.

 The logo changed its shape from a circle to a green rectangle.
 The choice is associated with indicating the mission.
 The harmonious circle hardly corresponded to the scientific films and acute problems highlighted in the broadcasts.

 The lower part of the rectangle contains a white stripe on which the name of the television channel is written in two levels with green letters.
-In the upper part, there’s a white silhouette of a walking elephant, raising its trunk towards a white circle.
+In the upper part, there’s a white silhouette of an elephant walking, raising its trunk towards a white circle.

 The elephant is associated with exoticism, Africa, and the savannah.
 These concepts trigger most people to think of wild nature.
 However, elephants are not predators, so there’s no feeling of fear.
 These animals are giants, resonating with the theme of the planet belonging to them.
 Humans are a small part of the fauna.
 This thought entirely corresponds to the channel’s motto about 2 million species of living creatures, among which are humans.

 The white circle symbolizes the Sun or the Moon.
 Possibly, both celestial bodies indicate the filming of animals at different times of the day.
-The overall appearance of the logo is reminiscent of a magazine cover.
+The logo’s overall appearance is reminiscent of a magazine cover.
 The first shows were more journalistic and encyclopedic in nature.
-The emblem reflects this feature and is prophetic: starting from 2011, the Animal Planet magazine has been published, sponsored by Discovery, Inc and DC Thomson.
+The emblem reflects this feature and is prophetic: starting from 2011, the Animal Planet magazine has been published, sponsored by Discovery, Inc., and DC Thomson.

 2006 – 2008

 In 2006, Discovery became the full owner of the channel, as BBC Worldwide sold its share to them.
 One of the consequences was a minor rebranding conducted by the Troika Design Group.
-The color of the letters in the title changed to white, and the circle of the Moon/Sun turned into a picture of the Earth, showing that the elephant is not merely walking but seemingly juggling the planet.
+The color of the letters in the title changed to white, and the Moon/Sun’s circle became a picture of the Earth, suggesting that the elephant is not merely walking but seemingly juggling the planet.

 2008 – 2018